lunarmodules/Penlight/README.md

 dir.copyfile to work elegantly on Windows, then you need Alien.
 (Both are present in Lua for Windows.)

-##Known Issues

-Error handling is still hit and miss.

-There are 7581 lines of source and 1764 lines of formal tests, which is not an ideal ratio.

-Formal documentation for comprehension and luabalanced is missing.

 ##Installation

 The directory structure is